 However, court cases addressing the need for detailed surveys have made also made clear that “[u]nder CEQA, an agency is not required to conduct all possible tests or exhaust all research methodologies to evaluate impacts.
 Simply because an additional test may be helpful does not mean an agency must complete the test to comply with the requirements of CEQA.”

+It is important to remember, however, that some review team agencies have a strong preference for floristic surveys and may request that one be completed as a condition of plan approval if the Plan does not provide adequate support for the RPF’s determination that a new floristic survey was unnecessary for the Plan.
+Thus, it is important for the RPF to document his or her decisionmaking process in the Plan and include substantial evidence in support of the RPF’s determinations.

-In some instances, the RPF may have sufficient information from the scoping process to properly avoid or eliminate the potential for impact for plant species of consequential status without the need for a botanical survey.
-For instance, the RPF may be able to exclude or minimize certain elements of timber operations from identified habitat types.
-Similarly, existing requirements of the Forest Practice Rules, such as those governing Watercourse and Lake Protection Zones (WLPZ) or Special Treatment Areas, may adequately address impacts to plant species of consequential status that occur exclusively in riparian habitat or within areas identified for special treatment.
-Likewise, the RPF may be able to propose, or agree to, as a condition of Plan approval to accept certain requirements designed to ensure avoidance of environmental impacts, such as on-site training for field personnel and pre-arranged mitigation measures to be implemented if a plant species of consequential status is later discovered in the area.
+In some instances, the RPF may have sufficient information from the scoping process to properly avoid or minimize the potential for impact for plant species of consequential status.
+In this respect, project design can be an effective tool for avoiding or minimizing significant impacts, thereby eliminating the need for surveys, as well as agency-recommended mitigation measures imposed as a condition of Plan approval.
+Examples of common avoidance and minimization strategies that can be incorporated into the Plan’s project design include avoiding timber operations or establishing appropriate buffer zones near identified populations of plant species of consequential status, including establishing equipment exclusion or limitations zones; directional felling of trees; seasonal avoidance, such as during the growth and fruiting season; use of Habitat Conservation Plans; Watercourse and Lake Protection Zone (WLPZ) measures for riparian and wetland species; the exclusion of timber operations from appropriate habitat for serpentine barren, meadow, and cliff species; retaining overstory canopy for shade dependent species; and the exclusion of site preparation or herbicide application near habitat for species of consequential status.

 Also, prior botanical surveys may be sufficiently recent and comprehensive to support the RPF’s determination that it is unnecessary to repeat survey efforts.
 However, additional factors may merit consideration by the RPF when determining whether a new survey is necessary.
-Relevant circumstances might include the amount of time since the last survey, including whether scoping identified new species of consequential status in the assessment area since that survey; how much of the Plan area is covered by prior surveys; whether surveys were performed at appropriate times of year to identify the plant species; whether the survey area has habitat commonly susceptible to year-to-year fluctuations; or whether the survey area has encountered recent, significant intervening environmental conditions such as wildfire, drought, flooding, or climate change.
+Relevant circumstances might include the amount of time since the last survey, including whether scoping identified new species of consequential status in the assessment area since that survey; how much of the appropriate habitat for species of consequential status in the Plan area is covered by prior surveys; whether surveys were performed at appropriate times of year to identify the plant species; whether the survey area has habitat commonly susceptible to year-to-year fluctuations; or whether the survey area has encountered recent, significant intervening environmental conditions such as wildfire, drought, flooding, or climate change.

 Where the scoping process does not result in adequate information to inform questions of actual presence of habitat for or occurrences of plant species of consequential status or preemptive mitigation measures for potential presence of those habitat and species, then a botanical survey will be appropriate to ensure that CAL FIRE, as well as the review team agencies, have sufficient information to determine whether sufficient efforts have been undertaken to identify and mitigate environmental impact upon plant species in connection with Plan approval.